Nukesor/archivebot/README.md

-    start - Start archiving Files for this chat stop - Stop archiving Files for this chat clear - Clear all files from the server. set_name - Set the name for this chat.
+    start - Start archiving Files for this chat stop - Stop archiving Files for this chat clear_history - Clear all files from the server. zip - Create a zip file of all files on the server. set_name - Set the name for this chat.
 This also determines the name of the target folder on the server. scan_chat - Scan the whole chat history for files to back up. accept - ['document', 'photo'] Specify the allowed media types.
 Example: `/accept document photo`